Open-Systems-Pharmacology/developer-docs/Serialization.md

 ```

-Now let's talk a bit about the mapping a classes properties in the PerformMapping() override.
+Now let's talk a bit about the mapping a classes properties in the `PerformMapping()` override.
 The most frequent use cases would be:

 # Map(...)

-When you want to serialize a property of a class and a serializer already exists for the type of property you want to serialize (as is f.e. for string, int and the other basic types, or in case there is a serializer already written for this object in the solution), you only need to use Map function like in the above example with 'Map(x => x.Name);'.
+When you want to serialize a property of a class and a serializer already exists for the type of property you want to serialize (as is f.e. for string, int and the other basic types, or in case there is a serializer already written for this object in the solution), you only need to use Map function like in the above example with `Map(x => x.Name);`.
 You  do not need to explicitly define what needs to be deserialized or how, the framework will take care of that for you.
+Additionaly, you can use the mapping extensions to specify the xml element name to which your property will be mapped by calling `Map(x => x.Name).WithMappingName(mappingName);`, where mappingName is a string.

 # MapEnumerable(...)